emresaglam/airbot/README.md

 It's designed to be easily deployed on Heroku.
 You have to define:
 - an environment variable AMBEE_TOKEN which contains your API token for AMBEE.
 You can get it from: https://getambee.com/section/pricing.html
-~~- an environment variable ROOM_NAME for a room name for HipChat to be whitelisted.
-(To be only called from that room name, all other rooms will advertise ROOM_NAME)~~
 - an environment variable BOT_COMMAND for the command to be invoked to interact with the bot in the channel.
 (For example: For the command `/aq Istanbul, Turkey` -> `BOT_COMMAND="/aq"`)

 # API Endpoints: